2026 Union Plus Scholarship

 - His/her relationship to a building trades union member, the members name, and the name of the local union of which that person is a member in good standing.

 5. Entries MUST be mailed to: The Edwin Marsh Memorial Scholarship Fund, c/o Indiana State Building and Construction Trades Council, 150 W. Market St., Suite 805, Indianapolis, IN 46204.
+Emailed submissions will not be accepted.

 8. All essays submitted shall become the property of the Indiana State Building and Construction Trades Council and entrants give express permission for publication of all entries including the name of each author.